-As the State's chief legal officer, the Attorney General is deeply committed to administering and enforcing State and Federal equal employment opportunity laws and policies and promoting a work environment free of any unlawful discrimination, harassment and retaliation.
+As the State's chief legal officer, Attorney General Brown is deeply committed to administering and enforcing State and Federal equal employment opportunity laws and policies and promoting a work environment free of any unlawful discrimination, harassment and retaliation.
 As the people's lawyer, it is important that our offices reflect the diverse communities that we serve.
 Diversity increases productivity and problem solving and enhances client relationships.
 It also reflects our commitment to equality and justice.
 Consistent with this commitment, the Maryland Attorney General's Office has developed several initiatives to recruit a diverse staff and to engage and support our diverse constituency.

 The OAG Diversity Committee was established to foster a diverse and culturally sensitive workplace.
 The Committee's work is focused on four main areas: hiring and retention; events and programs; education and training; and advice and legislation.